powered by FreeFind

 Epilepsy Telehealth Clinics Aid Rural Nebraska Parents

 Just in time for National Epilepsy Awareness Month, the local Epilepsy Project Access team with support from EFNCIL has added more clinic dates for children and youth with epilepsy.
 Does your child need to see a pediatric neurologist?
 Do you dread the travel and time required to see the specialist?
 Have you had to wait months for an appointment?
 Telehealth sessions for epilepsy are saving rural Nebraska parents many miles of driving and many hours of time in the quest for good and appropriate care for their children and youth with epilepsy.
 Four successful telehealth epilepsy clinics have been carried out via the Nebraska State Telehealth Network.
 These Epilepsy Clinics are usually held on the first Friday of the month.
-Future clinics are scheduled for the following dates:

-Call (402) 680-1158 for more information.
+Call (402) 680-1158 for more information,

 To schedule an appointment call (308) 865-7742.